 We understand the pressure and stress to get it right.
 It’s alright to take your time with the next few decisions you’re about it make.
 Not only that, but you also about to leap into the professional world, it can often feel like you’re never ready.

 Burnout is not something that only happens to our patients.
 We need to be self-aware of our health and allow ourselves an emotional CT lift.
 Alan burnt out one year after graduation, which caused me to suffer physically, emotionally, and financially.
 So, seriously consider taking a minimum of a two-week holiday.
 Once you get back, then it’s time to double down and put all your years of study into ‘practice’.

 This is an un-skippable step because it allows you to minimise your mistakes.
 Trust us; you’ll need to keep expensive mistakes few and far between.

 Not your “I did a hypothetical business plan in the third year” research.
 Proper research.

 Those kinds of questions.

+Wherever you are looking to work, get to know everything about that community as they will be the people who keep you in a job.
 Join existing and online groups for local running clubs, gyms, or dog walkers, etc. Find out the best cafes and restaurants.
-The more involved you are in the community the quicker your reputation as an Osteopath will spread around the area.
+The more involved you are in the community, the quicker your reputation as an osteopath will spread around the area.

 Sit outside potential clinics and count how many people walk past in an hour.
 Is the local area filled with single people, families, older?